Information technology expert and advocate of Internet freedom

 Treatment in Prison

-Zakka was repeatedly interrogated about his ICT work and asked if he was a spy, which he denied.
+Iranian authorities imprisoned Zakka for over 1,350 days, where he was repeatedly interrogated about his ICT work and asked if he was a spy, which he denied.
 He was forced under pressure to give his email address and password to his interrogators.
 Zakka was not allowed to have any contact with his family for several months after his arrest.
 In protest of the authorities’ refusal to allow him access to his family, he went on hunger strike between March 13 and April 4, 2016, and was later given intermittent access to his family through telephone calls and visits.

-Zakka has several health conditions, including severe back pain, and has found blood in his stool.
-His family has said that he has lost a significant amount of weight and become very weak.
-Despite this, the authorities have denied him with proper medical care, including his medication.
+While in prison, Zakka had several health conditions, including severe back pain and blood in his stool.
+His family said that he lost a significant amount of weight and became very weak.
+Despite this, the authorities denied him proper medical care, including his medication.
 He launched a second week-long hunger strike in August 2016 to protest the placement of four additional prisoners in his cell, including one who claimed to be a member of the Islamic State (ISIS).
-According to his lawyer, Nizar has been subject to psychological torture and physical strains and his family members have also been intimidated.
+According to his lawyer, Nizar was subject to psychological torture and physical strains and his family members have also been intimidated.